hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/docs/operations_to_da.md

 # Connecting Game Operations experience to analysis

 The table connects operations tasks with analytical skills demonstrated in this project.
 It is a guide for preparing real work examples, not a record of completed workplace projects.
-Each example needs a specific account of the work personally done and the decisions made by others.
+Each example separates my own work from decisions made by other teams or managers.

 | Operations example to substantiate | DA capability | Verifiable portfolio artifact | Personal contribution / stakeholder boundary to confirm |
 |---|---|---|---|